Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

   > **Kind 2:** "Hmm, ik denk misschien wel boos..." (cat.
 6)\
   > \*silence\*\
   > **Kind 2:** "En ook wel jaloers!" (cat.
 6)

+  _In the scenario, the second child initially responds to the initial question.
+Then, after a few seconds of contemplation, a second answer is given to the same question.
+Since both verbal actions are reactions to the initial stimulus, they are categorized as responses (category 6)._

 - **(Rule 5)** During a conversation the topic of the conversation may transition smoothly.
 In this case, consecutive verbal actions are continued to be categorized as responses.
 When a verbal action introduces an abrupt change of topic, the action is **not** categorized as a response.
 Consider this example during the scenario mini-game for the emotion 'jealousy'.